Structural schemes for hamiltonian systems: Structural method for Hamiltonian problems: multi-body systems

 \item Let $\blockZX\in\Kbody^R$ and $A=(a_{r,m})_{r,m}$ a square matrix of dimension $R$, then $A\times \blockZX$ is the vector in $\Kbody^R$ given by

 \end{itemize} The \ZD\ structural equations \eqref{ZD_SEx}--\eqref{ZD_SEp} adapted to vectors of $\Kbody^R$ read

 while the \ZDS\ structural equations \eqref{ZDS_SEx}--\eqref{ZDS_SEp} read

-\begin{rem} We highlight again that we use the same notation for matrices $B_d$ and vectors $b_z$, $b_d$ for the sake of simplicity, but they are different for the $\ZD$ or the $\ZDS$ methods.
-Additionally, the computation of the products is largely parallelizable, which may be taken advantage of in an HPC context. $ $ \end{rem}
+\begin{remark} We highlight again that we use the same notation for matrices $B_d$ and vectors $b_z$, $b_d$ for the sake of simplicity, but they are different for the $\ZD$ or the $\ZDS$ methods.
+Additionally, the computation of the products is largely parallelizable, which may be taken advantage of in an HPC context. $ $ \end{remark}